Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 Should have been binned, but wasn't.
 This Sega Game Gear required replacing every capacitor and reflowing every solder joint before it became reliable, but it got there.
 Gift for a friend.

-Quick recap on this Nintendo Satellaview (SHVC-029), done alongside the Super Famicom.
-Shell got a pass through the retrobrighting setup too.
+A quick recap on a Nintendo Satellaview (SHVC-029) done alongside the Super Famicom, with fresh electrolytics inside and the shell run through the retrobriting setup too.

 Every single capacitor on this NEC PC Engine GT handheld had leaked.
 A careful removal technique preserved all the pads and it came out the other end clean and happy.